lucianli123/is310-culture-as-data-2024/_materials/introducing_humanities_computing/01-course-tools.md

 Respond y to any prompts.
 When done, you can activate it with: conda activate is310.
 You can close out anaconda prompt at this point.

 Anaconda should also be automatically connected to vscode.

 Within VSCode, create a new ipynb notebook by navigating to file, new file, create a ipynb notebook in the center dropdown.

 ![Screenshot 2024-08-26 135749](https://github.com/user-attachments/assets/9680b6e1-37fa-47fc-9892-712c06ee134e)

 ![Screenshot 2024-08-26 135851](https://github.com/user-attachments/assets/fdc50219-0a79-47b9-92fa-682e44da107d)

-Once you have an empty ipynb, open the environment menu on the left and select the is310 environment
+Once you have an empty ipynb, open the environment menu on the left and select the is310 environment.

 ![Screenshot 2024-08-26 140502](https://github.com/user-attachments/assets/633aa3c7-09b1-418e-a9cd-645306925653)

 Run the command "import pandas as pd".
 If successful, you are done with setup!